biojava/biojava.github.io/wiki/Dazzle.md

 There are a number of [ready made plugins](Dazzle:plugins "wikilink") availabele that can be set up with simply configuring dazzlecfg.xml correctly.
 See <Dazzle:plugins> for more details on this.
+For instructions how to write your own plugin go to <Dazzle:writeplugin>

 DAS Extensions
 --------------